Skip to main content

 • If possible, lock dynamic content to a static state before scanning.

-• If the above steps don’t work, consider ignoring differences due to dynamic content.
+• If these steps do not work, consider ignoring differences due to dynamic content.

 Root cause and explanation